Skip to content

 Returns the created queue so callers can attach alarms or outputs; returns None if the singleton isn't present under scope (which happens when no AwsCustomResource has been instantiated in this stack).

-Source code in hello_world/nag_utils.py
+Source code in infrastructure/nag_utils.py

 def attach_async_failure_destination(